elm-community/code-confusion-catalog/README.md

 If you're looking for help, you're probably better off asking on [Reddit](https://www.reddit.com/r/elm/), or in the #beginners or #general channel on [the Elm Slack](http://elmlang.herokuapp.com/).
 When you do that, your problem will probably be addressed and solved.

-If it's not, or if your issue is a good example a pain we're collecting, someone will direct you back here.
+If your issue is a good example a pain we're collecting, someone will direct you back here.
 Super!
 Go ahead and [open a new issue](https://github.com/elm-community/code-confusion-catalog/issues/new) and fill out the template there.